The NARFE Tennessee Federation now has a Facebook Page and a Twitter Page

-If you have a Facebook profile, and your interested check it out!
+If you have a Facebook profile, and you are interested check it out!

 NARFE, Nashville Chapter 0227, and You